A Day In The Life of a Web Designer

 16:00 Ding-dong—the client’s here, right on schedule!
 I head into the meeting room to review our latest round of visual designs and branding work.
 It’s not easy to find the perfect feel, especially as Grayscale’s not a heavily branding-focused agency, but a good client relationship can make all the difference.
 We agree to tone things back a bit, from a vibrant orange background to a more subdued navy one with splashes of the brand colour throughout (it’s always better to start crazy, then pare it back, than to never have tried something a bit out of the ordinary in the first place).

 17:30 After a (thankfully smooth) meeting, it’s time to sit down with our new web designer to review moodboards she’s been working on for another new client.
 It’s interesting to have to put my thought process into words for an onboarding like this, after many parts of the design process have become relatively automatic over the years.
 A new pair of eyes can also definitely help to find things to tweak or improve that would’ve been otherwise overlooked!

-18:15 We do our best to avoid OT here, but sometimes you need to stay in the zone just a bit longer to finish that one last thing in the typical agency life as an UX & web designer.
+18:15 We do our best to avoid OT here, but sometimes you need to stay in the zone just a bit longer to finish that one last thing—typical agency life as an UX & web designer.
 On the plus side, we get a wonderful sunset view!

-18:30 Finally done and heading out—have to walk over to Times Square to pick up some new hay for Mochi and meet my wife for some dinner at TamJai SamGor.
+18:30 Finally done and heading out—gotta walk over to Times Square to pick up some fresh hay for Mochi and meet my wife for some dinner at TamJai SamGor.
 Mmm, gonna miss those cheap noodles once I leave Hong Kong 😋

 20:00 We get the evening minibus back to Sai Kung.
 It’s pretty quick, but we’ve still missed Mochi’s dinnertime, so she’s a bit grumpy by the time we get home.
 Sorry Mochi!